Chaelative/Chaelative/README.md

 * 🌍  I'm based in philippines
 * ✉️  You can contact me at [Olmoguezpatrick5@gmail.com](mailto:Olmoguezpatrick5@gmail.com)
-* 🧠  I'm learning Java script,C
+* 🧠  normie
-* 🤝  I'm open to collaborating on something i interested about.
+* 🤝  I'm open to collaborating.
 * ⚡  wannabe

 ### Skills